XRAY™ AI Adoption Diagnostics

 The XRAY™ diagnostic stack

 Measures individual influence, credibility, and positioning to lead in AI environments.
-15 dimensions including identity clarity, execution credibility, transformation DNA, and timing window.
+15 dimensions including identity clarity, execution credibility, transformation DNA, human system intelligence, stakeholder influence, thought leadership, AI and future of work alignment, and timing window.

-Enterprise-level diagnostic measuring AI friction, decision latency, and adoption pressure across teams and governance layers.
+Enterprise-level diagnostic measuring AI friction, decision latency, and adoption pressure across 24 dimensions organized into four domains: strategic alignment, structural capacity, cultural integrity, and absorption capacity.

 Women of Influence 3.0™

-Targeted diagnostic measuring structural barriers women face in AI adoption — sponsorship gaps, capacity overload, psychological safety, and unpromoted work distribution.
+Targeted diagnostic measuring structural barriers women face in AI adoption — sponsorship gaps, capacity overload, psychological safety, signal suppression, and unpromoted work distribution.
+Also available as an engineering-specific track for technical environments.

 Independent research with zero paid promotion.
 Verified LinkedIn Premium Analytics viewers include leaders at: